Table of Contents

 What Is Lavender?

 Lavender belongs to the Lamiaceae (mint) family and is scientifically known as genus lavandula.
-The word “lavare” comes from the Latin word “lavare,” meaning “to wash,” most likely because crushed lavender flowers would be added to water for bathing, washing hair and garments.
+The word “lavare” comes from the Latin word “lavare,” meaning “to wash,” most likely because crushed lavender flowers would be added to water for bathing, and washing hair and garments.
 This Mediterranean plant is native to Europe, Asia, and Africa.

 Lavender flowers grow on small shrubs that thrive in well-drained soils.
 The plant is evergreen with gray-green linear leaves.
 They come in varying shades of purple and are usually arranged in spikes at the stem tips.
-They contain shining oil glands that are the opulence and the source of the legendary lavender scent.
+They contain shining oil glands that are opulent and the source of the legendary lavender scent.

 There are 47 documented species of the genus Lavandula.
 However, we will highlight the most common types of lavender:

 Native to the Mediterranean area, this variety thrives in warmer regions.
 During the blooming season, the top of the stalk develops petals that are large and resemble rabbit ears.
 Popular varieties of Spanish lavender include:

 2. Ballerina Lavendar